 Common Side Effects and Considerations

-GLP-1 receptor agonists can cause side effects like nausea and diarrhea7.
-Some people might also feel headaches or be tired7.
-Doctors suggest starting with a low dose and increasing it slowly to reduce side effects7.
+GLP-1 receptor agonists can cause side effects like nausea and diarrhea.
+Some people may also experience headaches or feel tired.
+Doctors recommend starting with a low dose and gradually increasing it to minimize side effects.
 It’s also important to talk to a doctor before starting these drugs, especially if you take diabetes medications.

 Medication | Average Weight Loss | Notable Findings |